ScrierOne/Assorted-Adjustments/README.md

 # Assorted-Adjustments
 A selection of tweaks for Beamdog's Enhanced Editions for the Baldur's Gate and Icewind Dale games.

+### PnP/IWD-Style Progression Cap (no XP cap, max 30 levels in each class)

+In 2nd Edition ADnD, level 30 is supposed to be the pinnacle of mortal achievement.
+This component enforces that.
+Different from the Tweaks Anthology component in that this one also removes the XP cap, so that multi/dual-class characters can achieve level 30 in all their classes.

+### HLAs Accessible From Level 21

+Different from the Tweaks Anthology component in that this one gives HLAs to *all classes* starting from level 21, whereas Tweaks Anthology delays them to 21 for those classes that would have gotten them earlier.
+Makes a difference for Rogue classes, who normally get their first HLA at level 24.

 ### Berserker Enrage Disables Spellcasting